This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 I used to pretend I had a sibling all the time when I was younger.
 I’d dream of having a sister to play dolls with or a tea party.
 Sadly, my sibling didn’t arrive until I was fourteen and it was a boy.
 Needless to say, I was very disappointed.
 I don’t think having a sister would have made the pre-teen me much happier either, to be honest.
 Having spent much of my life as the center of attention, it was something I had grown to appreciate, thank you very much.

 My husband on the other hand grew up with a brother close in age.
 He even had to share a room with him for most of his life.
 Given the type of person his brother is, I’m not sure what kind of irreparable damage that may have caused (Just kidding…maybe)

 My husband and I knew we wanted to have more than one child and we knew we wanted to have them close together.
 Because my husband’s brother has no desire to have children and my own brother is too young to be having children, we knew that any children we had wouldn’t have any cousins close in age, if any at all.

-So for some crazy idea we decided to have try for another when my oldest was only nine months old.
-Fast forward and we had a newborn and toddler.
+So for some crazy idea, we decided to try for another when my oldest was only nine months old.
+Fast forward and we had a newborn and a toddler.
 What were we thinking?!?